 First foods (around six months, not before four months)

 Given your baby has only had milk for around the first six months of their lives, their first foods will need to be smooth and pureed.
-A good thing to start with is infant rice cereal as this is iron enriched.
+Baby rice cereal is a good first food because it is enriched with iron.
 Cooked pureed meats, vegetables or fruit are also good first choices.
 Enjoy watching your baby as they learn to eat by moving food from side to side in their mouth before swallowing, some of the facial expressions can be very entertaining indeed!
-And don't worry if your baby doesn't take much to begin with, it certainly is a big change from milk.
+Don't worry if your baby doesn't take much to begin with, it certainly is a big change from milk.

 From six months onward

-These mashes and soft lumps will help your baby learn to chew whilst also stimulating and strengthening all the jaw muscles needed to begin speaking. .
-Older babies can react negatively to textures of foods so by introducing these earlier on, you have a better chance of them being less likely to reject lumpy food later and developing an adventurous eater.
+Mashes and soft lumps will help your baby learn to chew whilst also stimulating and strengthening the jaw muscles needed for speech.
+Older babies can react negatively to different food textures, so by introducing these earlier on, you have a better chance of them being less likely to reject lumpy food later and developing an adventurous eater.

 From eight months onwards

 This is the age to introduce your little one to lumpier, more textured foods – think soft lumps, minced, grated and finely chopped foods.
 You can add these foods to mashed foods to start with if preferred.
 Some good options are cooked minced meat, soft chopped up foods like steamed pumpkin or small pieces of cooked pasta.
 Continue to offer a variety of iron-rich foods, vegetables, fruits and grain (cereal) foods every day.

-Finger foods can also be offered at this age which are great for chewing practice and help with hand-eye co-ordination.
+Finger foods can also be offered at this age which are great for learning to chew and to help with hand-eye coordination.
 Some finger food ideas are soft chopped fruit (skin and pips removed), cooked pasta, toast fingers, grated cheese, or cooked vegetable sticks.